-- (5) The market value represents the number of RSUs granted and the associated dividend equivalent rights, multiplied by the December 31, 2020 stock closing market price of \$52.36. - (6) Includes annual PRSU grants at target (prior to attainment), which are subject to three (3) year cliff vesting.
+- (5) The market value represents the number of RSUs granted and the associated dividend equivalent rights, multiplied by the December 31, 2021 stock closing market price of \$55.79. - (6) Includes annual PRSU grants at target (prior to attainment), which are subject to three (3) year cliff vesting.
 Restrictions lapse and the units convert to shares of stock three years after the date of grant or when attainment is known, and that a performance objective is met, except that they become immediately vested upon death or disability.
 The number of PRSUs include dividend equivalent rights that have accrued for dividends payable and are subject to the same conditions and vesting periods as the PRSUs originally granted.
-PRSUs are shown at the target amount including the accrued dividend equivalent rights for the grants made March 12, 2019 and August 28, 2019, November 11, 2019 and March 4, 2020 as applicable.
-For Mr. Newell, the annual PRSUs of 4,240 and 1,060 granted on March 4, 2020 have been prorated from March 4, 2020 to June 30, 2022 and will be adjusted when performance attainment is known.
+PRSUs are shown at the target amount including the accrued dividend equivalent rights for the grants made March 12, 2019 and August 28, 2019, November 11, 2019, March 4, 2020 and March 4, 2021 as applicable.